doc-department/1107/system_components/proof_of_resources.md

 # Proof of resource
 Proof of resource enables the network to validate actions or services using a mathematically verifiable mechanism.

 This process measures a Vaults ability to store and retrieve data chunks.
-This depends on the following user's compter criteria:
+This depends on the following user's computer criteria:

 * CPU speed
 * Bandwidth availability